keepzero/fluent-mongo-parser/README.md

 TODO
 ====

+1. set collection or db as args for plugin_manager.call_method
+2. let mongodb do more query and analyse other than use python
-1. email notify
+3. email notify
-2. more conditions to get log from mongodb

 Usage
 =====